 Use A/B testing to help with writing good headlines and find the best headline techniques for your website.

 On average, a reader spends 2.6 seconds browsing headlines to determine whether or not to read the content of a blog or article.
-The implication of those numbers is that when writing those headlines, it had better be good.
+Only 2.6 second.

 Writing Good Headlines

 There are lots of tips out there on how to write better headlines.
 Research and data have shown a number of formulas for writing headlines that result in views.
-Check out some of these suggestions for writing good headlines.
-Try out these recommended strategies and then utilize A/B testing to determine whether they are effective for your site.
+Check out some of these suggestions and then try these recommended strategies using A/B testing.
+This will allow you to determine whether they are effective for your site.

 - Use numbers: Numbers grab people’s attention and, in a world of overwhelming information, lists feel manageable.